maxiangd/AWOASA-Magnetic-Target-Positioning/README.md

       5.3 Reproduce Ablation Study & Sensitivity Analysis

-         1.For ablation study: Run scripts in /WOA_DW and /WOA_SA folders with the same benchmark function settings.
+         1. For ablation study: Run scripts in /WOA_DW and /WOA_SA folders with the same benchmark function settings.

-         2.For sensitivity analysis: Run scripts in /AWOASA_and_AWOASA_NoEq13 folder to test the impact of the random hunting mechanism and key parameters.
+         2. For sensitivity analysis: Run scripts in /AWOASA_and_AWOASA_NoEq13 folder to test the impact of the random hunting mechanism and key parameters.

 6. User Guide: Inputs, Outputs, Options & Expected Behaviour